-We have audited the financial statements of the Christian KiwiSaver Scheme (the "Scheme") on pages 1 to 19, which comprise the statement of financial position of the Scheme as at 31 March 2023, the statement of comprehensive income, statement of changes in net assets available for benefits and the statement of cash flows of the Scheme for the year then ended, and the notes to the financial statements including a summary of significant accounting policies.
+The financial statements of each Fund and the Scheme on pages 1 to 19 comprise the statement of financial position of each Fund and the Scheme as at 31 March 2024, the statement of comprehensive income, the statement of changes in net assets available for benefits and the statement of cash flows for the year then ended of each Fund and the Scheme, and the notes to the financial statements including material accounting policy information.

-In our opinion, the financial statements on pages 1 to 19 present fairly, in all material respects, the financial position of the Scheme as at 31 March 2023 and its financial performance and cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the financial statements on pages 1 to 19 present fairly, in all material respects, the financial position of each Fund and the Scheme as at 31 March 2024 and their financial performance and cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.

-This report is made solely to the Scheme's Members, as a body.
-Our audit has been undertaken so that we might state to the Scheme's Members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Scheme and the Scheme's Members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to each Fund's Scheme Participants, as a body.
+Our audit has been undertaken so that we might state to each Fund's Scheme Participants those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than each Fund and each Fund's Scheme Participants, as a body, for our audit work, for this report, or for the opinions we have formed.